VictorGordan/dislike_counter/README.md

 # Usage Tutorial

-First make sure to add: client_secrets.json in your working directory It should look something like this
+First make sure to add: client_secrets.json in your working directory .It should look something like this
 ```json
 {
     "installed":